JasonFreeberg/appsvc.yaml-examples/README.md

 # Example appsvc.yaml files

-The App Service YAML file is uised to specify the build and run commands for your Web Apps.
+The App Service YAML file (`appsvc.yaml`) is used to specify the build and run commands for your Web Apps, thus overriding any defaults provided by the App Service Build Service.
+App Service expects this file to be in the root directory of your project.
 As of March 2022, only the "pre-build" and "post-build" commands are implemented.

 ## Format